How Much Does a Cofferdam Cost?

 - Who will be responsible for provide the following project personnel?

-In Stationary Water
+In Static Water (Still)

 Two to four workers are typically required to install small (less than 4 feet in height) cofferdams in stationary water.

 Three to six workers are typically required to install large (4 feet or higher) cofferdams in stationary water.
-Ropes are usually not needed but can be used to maneuver the cofferdam in deep water depths.

 In Moving Water